Curated By Fellow Enthusiasts: Winter Gear.

 Setting: Wooded (Norawarren Dr.), granite barrens (Backlands) & wetlands (McIntosh Run Watershed).

-Signage: Marked with signposts throughout and maps at trailheads.
+Signage: Marked with signposts throughout with maps at trailheads and on select signposts.

 - Designed by, and for mountain bikers (hikers equally welcome) with banked turns & built-up features.

-- Extends into the wilderness of the Purcell’s Cove Backlands.
+- Extends into the rugged wilderness of the expansive Purcell’s Cove Backlands.

 McIntosh Run Singletrack Trails